hmcts/bulk-scan-payment-processor/README.md

 docker image rm <image-id>
 ```

-There is no need to remove postgres and java or similar core images.
+There is no need to remove java or similar core images.

 ## License